jvdwrf/tiny-actor/README.md

 ## ChildPool
 A `ChildPool` is similar to a `Child`, except that the `Channel` can have more than one `Inbox`.
-A `ChildGroup` can be streamed to get the exit-values of all spawned `tokio::task`s.
+A `ChildPool` can be streamed to get the exit-values of all spawned `tokio::task`s.

 ## Closing
 When a `Channel` is closed, it is not longer possible to send new messages into it.
 It is still possible to